The Canons of Statutory Construction and Judicial Preferences (with Geoffrey P. Miller), 45 Vanderbilt Law Review 647 (1992)

 Date of Authorship for this Version

 Macey, Jonathan R. and Miller, Geoffrey P., "The Canons of Statutory Construction and Judicial Preferences" (1992).
 Faculty Scholarship Series.
-Paper 1643.
+1643.